 My son and I had a whirlwind of a time in Oklahoma City, OK (OKC).
-From visiting must-see museums, staying at the 21c Museum Hotel, to eating great food, riding the rapids at RIVERSPORT, and feeding Shanti the Rhino at the OKC Zoo.
+From visiting must-see museums, staying at the 21c Museum Hotel, eating great food, riding the rapids at RIVERSPORT, and feeding Shanti the Rhino at the OKC Zoo.
 What a way to start off the summer!
 Here’s our Oklahoma City family adventure and more!
 Oklahoma City Convention & Visitors Bureau (VisitOKC) provided us with three days of fun and thrills as a media partner.

 Our Oklahoma City Family Adventure

 Brody and I had a full schedule planned by VisitOKC for three days exploring their City.
 Adventure after adventure, I was amazed at what all there was to do in OKC.
 Our family adventure was nothing short of fun and thrills.
 I love how OKC is divided into Districts.
 Each District has fun-filled adventures to see and do.